 In addition, our non-employee director compensation plan provides that non-employee directors will be granted an option to purchase 20,000 shares of our common stock under the Non-Employee Directors' Stock Award Plan in connection with their initial election or appointment to our board of directors.
 These initial grants will vest monthly over a period of four years.
 The plan also provides that non-employee directors will receive an annual grant of an option to purchase 20,000 shares of our common stock.
-These grants will vest monthly over a period of one year.
+In August 2011, the Compensation Committee approved an increase in the annual equity grant of options to purchase shares of our common stock to non-employee directors from 20,000 shares to 25,000 shares, of which the first grant is expected to occur on the date of our 2011 annual meeting of stockholders.
+These annual option grants to non-employee directors will vest monthly over a period of one year.

-We have reimbursed and will continue to reimburse our non-employee directors for their travel, lodging and other reasonable expenses incurred in attending meetings of our board of directors and committees of the board of directors.
+We reimburse our non-employee directors for their travel, lodging and other reasonable expenses incurred in attending meetings of our board of directors and committees of the board of directors.